Instructors play the most important role at Viking and get to work with the best students in the world.

 We also encourage instructors to get their hands dirty with production code on a regular basis by substituting into the development team or to contribute to OSS when not engaged with students.

-- Work with students directly via live demos, Q+As, and code reviews.
+- Lead the Immersive Program students and your team of TAs via live demos, Q+As, and code reviews.

-- Architect and create effective curriculum materials, including lessons, demos, projects and solutions.
+- Architect and create effective curriculum materials which include lessons, demos, projects, assessments and solutions.

-- Do whatever it takes to help the students succeed.
+- Basically... do whatever it takes to help the students succeed.
+Their success is everything.

 - Time spent developing production code is highly encouraged.

 - This is a full-time position but remote location is okay.

 - Significant experience with writing, sharing and educating (e.g. blogging, delivering conference talks, podcasting, teaching, or committing to OSS).
 Great communication is prized over specific teaching experience.

 - A record of demonstrable excellence in past development and taking on significant production-scale code bases.

 - A true passion for both the implementation and the science of teaching professional programming.